-Don’t Worry Darling is the title of the upcoming psychological thriller directed by Olivia Wilde and starring Florence Push and Harry Styles.
+Don’t Worry Darling is the title of the upcoming psychological thriller directed by Olivia Wilde and starring Florence Pugh and Harry Styles.
 But it also sounds like a refrain the movie will echo a lot.
 “Don’t worry, darling.”
 We can just hear every man in Don’t Worry Darling‘s trailer echoing the words repeatedly.
 It’s a don’t ask any questions, everything will be “fine” kind of world.

 The description for Don’t Worry Darling‘s trailer actually fills in a lot about the movie.
 We most of the information from the footage itself, but it never hurts to flesh it out in words.
 Especially when it comes to psychological thrillers like this one, so little is what it seems.

 Alice (Pugh) and Jack (Styles) are lucky to be living in the idealized community of Victory, the experimental company town housing the men who work for the top-secret Victory Project and their families.
 The 1950’s societal optimism espoused by their CEO, Frank (Pine)—equal parts corporate visionary and motivational life coach—anchors every aspect of daily life in the tight-knit desert utopia.

 While the husbands spend every day inside the Victory Project Headquarters, working on the “development of progressive materials,” their wives—including Frank’s elegant partner, Shelley (Chan)—get to spend their time enjoying the beauty, luxury and debauchery of their community.
 Life is perfect, with every resident’s needs met by the company.
 All they ask in return is discretion and unquestioning commitment to the Victory cause.